bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/tracepoints-and-monitoring-the-bitcoin-network.md

 Speaker 0: 00:13:37

 And have people been doing that?
-Have you seen projects that have been used really taking advantage of these trace points?
+Have you seen projects that have been used really taking advantage of these traces?

 Speaker 2: 00:13:42

 So one project I've heard about from someone is that they are using it for debugging or actually simulating the coin selection in Bitcoin Cross Wallet.
-Maybe Merchant can talk about that.
+Maybe Merch can talk about that.

 Speaker 1: 00:13:54